crispab/codekvast/README.md

 ## How to test with Tomcat+Jenkins

-### Start Jenkins in terminal 1
+### Start Jenkins 1 in terminal 1

-    gradle :sample:jenkins:run
+    gradle :sample:jenkins1:run

-This will download Tomcat 7 and then download and deploy Jenkins into Tomcat.
-Finally, Tomcat is started with Codekvast Collector attached.
+This will download Tomcat 7 and then download and deploy one version of Jenkins into Tomcat.
+Finally, Tomcat is started on port 8081 with
+Codekvast Collector attached.
 Terminate with `Ctrl-C`.

+You can access Jenkins at [http://localhost:8081/jenkins](http://localhost:8081/jenkins)

+### Start Jenkins 2 in terminal 2

+    gradle :sample:jenkins2:run

+This will download Tomcat 7 and then download and deploy another version of Jenkins into Tomcat.
+Finally, Tomcat is started on port 8082 with
+Codekvast Collector attached.
+Terminate with `Ctrl-C`.

-You can access Jenkins at [http://localhost:8080/jenkins](http://localhost:8080/jenkins)
+You can access Jenkins at [http://localhost:8082/jenkins](http://localhost:8082/jenkins)

-### Start codekvast-agent in terminal 2
+### Start codekvast-agent in terminal 3

     gradle :product:agent:codekvast-agent:run